 My Approach to Helping

-The healing process can be experienced as a challenging journey.
-It will require your willingness to want to make changes in your life.
-I understand that reaching out for help may not be easy for you.
-I also understand that for some folks asking for help means "weakness."
+I understand that for some folks, asking for help means "weakness."
 I want to invite you to challenge yourself.
-I want to invited you to view "asking for help" as a strength and an acknowledgment that the "status quo" is no longer serving you.
+I want to invite you to view "asking for help" as a strength and an acknowledgment that the "status quo" is no longer serving you.

 You may have even attempted to seek counseling in the past , and forgotten about it as the busyness of your life distracted you.

-I believe that the first and most important part of the healing process is recognizing that you may need some help navigating your way through your problems.
+I believe that the first and most important part of the healing process is recognizing that you may need some help navigating your way through life's struggles.
 Finding the right therapist is a crucial aspect of the healing process.
 Feeling heard, respected, understood, safe, and comfortable with your therapist can make the journey of self-discovery much easier.

 More Info About My Practice

 As an adjunct faculty member and group facilitator at Pepperdine University, I have learned that the best way to assist others is through collaboration and compassion.
 I am passionate about witnessing others grow emotionally and live more meaningful lives.
-My therapeutic experiences include but are not limited to the following: substance abuse, other addictions, motherhood issues, dating, breakups, premarital therapy, anxiety, depression, immigration, body image, and self esteem).
+My therapeutic experiences include but are not limited to the following: substance abuse, other addictions, motherhood issues, dating, breakups, premarital therapy, anxiety, depression, immigration issues , body image, and self esteem.

 Specific Issue(s) I'm Skilled at Helping With